ThamaliW/RNN_Algorithm_Implementation/README.md

 We  decided to complete this project in two steps :

 First create a spark pipeline program containing the steps in machine learner(uploading dataset, generate model, calculating accuracy and prediction) and check whether the project is feasible.

 Next add the algorithm to ML

+This repository contatins the spark pipeline program I created for the RNN implementation.

-we have created a spark program to prove the feasibility of adding the RNN algorithm to machine learner.
+This program is used to prove the feasibility of adding the RNN algorithm to machine learner.
 This program demonstrates all the steps in machine learner:

 Uploading a dataset